-Do you enjoy the peace and serenity that only the mountains can provide?
-Are your favorite pastimes skiing, hiking, or mountain biking?
+Do you enjoy the peace and serenity that comes with being in the mountains?
+Are skiing, hiking, or mountain biking a few of your favorite activities?
 Do you want to become one with nature?
-If you answered “yes” to any of these questions, you should look at colleges in the mountains!
-Check out this list of schools that boast mountains as the campus backdrop.
+If yes, you should look at colleges in the mountains!

 Salt Lake City, Utah

-The University of Utah is a public university with about 31,000 students.
-This college in the mountains offers 100 miles of bike trails and there are 7 world-class ski resorts within 30 minutes of campus.
-Some of the dorms on-campus were even built specifically to serve as the athlete village for the 2002 Winter Olympics.
+The University of Utah is a public university in the mountains that offers 100 miles of bike trails and 7 world-class ski resorts within 30 minutes of campus.
+Some of the dorms on campus were built to serve as the athlete village for the 2002 Winter Olympics.

-CU Boulder is a public university with about 25,000 students.
-The most iconic view on campus are the Flatirons– a mountain range that holds the title of 2nd most instagrammed place in Colorado.
-In 1949, CU students painted “CU” in the flatirons.
-It was later painted over, but not super well, so it is still visible and a symbol of pride for CU students.
+CU Boulder is a public university.
+The most iconic view on campus comes from a mountain range called the Flatirons.
+In 1949, CU students painted “CU” in the Flatirons.
+It remains visible and serves as place of pride for CU students.

 Boone, North Carolina

-App State is a public university with about 18,000 students and is located in the Blue Ridge Mountains.
-The college is very focused on giving back to the environment.
-A service organization that many students join is the Blue Ridge Mountain Corps which works with the National Park Service to educate visitors of the Rough Ridge area on preserving and protecting this area.
+App State is a public university located in the Blue Ridge Mountains.
+The college is focused on giving back to the environment.
+Many students join the Blue Ridge Mountain Corps which works with the National Park Service to educate visitors of the Rough Ridge area on preserving and protecting this area.

-Lewis and Clark is a private university with about 3,500 students.
-It sits atop Palatine Hill and the campus also borders the Tryon Creek State Natural Area, a 645-acre state park, where you can hike, mountain bike, and horseback ride.
+Lewis and Clark is a private university that sits atop Palatine Hill.
+The campus also borders the Tryon Creek State Natural Area, a 645-acre state park, where you can hike, mountain bike, and horseback ride.
 Students are lucky to have nature and the awesome culture Portland provides right outside their door.

 Walla Walla, WA

-Whitman College is one of the Pacific Northwest’s oldest colleges with an enrollment of about 1,400 students.
+Whitman College is one of the Pacific Northwest’s oldest colleges.
 The campus is located at the foot of the Blue Mountains.
-The college offers a robust outdoor program that takes students hiking, skiing, kayaking, ice climbing and snowshoeing.
+The college offers a robust outdoor program that takes students hiking, skiing, kayaking, ice climbing, and snowshoeing.
 Students also have the opportunity to participate in a “Semester in the West” that sends students out to do field research in conservation and social justice.

-Middlebury College is a private university with about 2,600 students in the Champlain Valley.
+Middlebury College is a private university in the Champlain Valley.
 The Middlebury College Ski bowl is located on their mountain campus and offers 17 trails open to the public and for intercollegiate competitions.
 It is one of only two remaining college-owned ski areas in the eastern United States.

 Mount Berry, Georgia

-UI is a public university with about 12,000 students.
-Students enjoy relaxing and studying on the 65-acre Arboretum that features gardens, ponds, and trees from all over the world.
+UI students enjoy relaxing and studying on the 65-acre Arboretum that features gardens, ponds, and trees from all over the world.
 This college in the mountains is full of rolling hills which provides the perfect terrain for their on-campus golf course.